 The Glenn E. Estes Fellowship is open to all applicants regardless of race, color, religion, sex, national origin, disability, age or veteran status with the following summarized restrictions:

-- The fellowship will be available to students who are currently enrolled or have been admitted to the University of Tennessee, School of Information Sciences.
+- The fellowship will be available to graduate students who are currently enrolled or have been admitted to the University of Tennessee, College of Communication and Information.